wavetro/cavefolder/README.md

 ![Andy and Bulb](https://i.imgur.com/QZIz9cS.png)

+<span style="color:red">**2022 UPDATE:**</span> [IsometricPixel](https://youtube.com/isometricpixel) has made better, optimized versions of the Andy and Bulb 3D models that you should use instead of the original ones I made.
+The models are in the "MODELS" folder and are also licensed to the public domain

 This is the official repository of all things related to cavefolder, the now-defunct show about Andy and Bulb.
 There's a .txt file in each folder that briefly describes how to use each asset to recreate the show.

 📂 **Hit the big green download button at the top (Code -> Download .ZIP) to download these files, or click "Download" on an individual file to only grab what you need.**